ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

-One approach to design quantum-resistant protocols, particularly during the transition period from traditional to post-quantum algorithms, is incorporating hybrid/composite signatures schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
+One approach to design quantum-resistant protocols, particularly during the transition period from traditional to post-quantum algorithms, is incorporating hybrid signatures schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
 Hybridization has been looked at for key encapsulation [HYBRIDKEM], and in an initial sense for digital signatures [HYBRIDSIG].
-Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the composite signatures and the risk of downgrade/stripping attacks.
+Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
 There are also a range of requirements and properties that may be required from dual signatures, not all of which can be achieved at once.